-A radiator that’s cold at the bottom and hot at the top is usually because of the build-up of sludge, a black, mud-like substance which is a byproduct of corrosion inside the system.
+A radiator cold at the bottom and hot at the top is usually due to the build-up of sludge.
+This is a black, mud-like substance which is a by-product of corrosion inside the heating system.
 It can seriously impact a radiator’s effectiveness, resulting in a chilly, uncomfortable room.
 This article will explain why this happens and what can be done to fix it.

 Radiator cold at the bottom explained

 How exactly does sludge affect the radiators?

 The answer is simple: it blocks them.
 Sludge is denser than water, so it sinks to the bottom of the radiator.
 This stops hot water moving through the radiator evenly.
 If the process continues for long enough, it may block it entirely.